TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 *   **Opera**
 *   **Opera Mobile**

 If your browser is not listed here, consult the documentation that your particular browser manufacturer provides.
 You may also consult your mobile device documentation for information on how to disable cookies on your mobile device.
 If you disable all cookies, you may not be able to take advantage of all the features of this Site.
+Please note that if you have not cleared your cookies or cache, the contents of which may affect autofill functions on the Indeed site and you are responsible for any such actions.

 In addition, Indeed may also provide an employer with code for a Conversion Tracker to place on its Site that pings the job seeker web beacon and tracks whenever a job seeker has applied to a job on that employer’s website.
 This Conversion Tracker will attribute an application to Indeed any time the job seeker started their search on Indeed, despite any intervening activity.
 Indeed does not and cannot collect any of the job seeker’s personally identifiable information and does not have access to the cookies in the employer’s domain.
 The Conversion Tracker is simply a counter that notifies Indeed that a job seeker has applied.
 If a job seeker has disabled the web beacon, the Conversion Tracker will have no functionality.
 If you would like to remove yourself from Indeed’s job seeker web beacon, you must click here.